sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 ```
 ### Adding Unit Tests

-To create a unit test, you can add an entry to an existing test table in the [default_unit_test.go](../../test/default_unit_test.go) or [non_default_unit_test.go](../../test/non_default_unit_test.go), depending on the test type.
-If there isn't an existing test table that fits your needs, you are welcome to create a new function in a similar Table-Driven test format.
+To create a unit test, you can add an entry to an existing test table in the [default_unit_test.go](../../test/default_unit_test.go) file or the [non_default_unit_test.go](../../test/non_default_unit_test.go) file, depending on the test type.
+If you don't see an existing test table that fits your needs, you are welcome to create a new function in a similar table-driven test format.

 ### Integration Testing

-The integration tests are designed to thoroughly verify the codebase using `terraform apply`.
-These tests provision resources in the cloud platforms, so careful consideration will be needed to avoid unnecessary costs.
+The integration tests are designed to thoroughly verify the code base using `terraform apply`.
+Unlike the unit tests, these tests provision resources in cloud platforms.
+Careful consideration is required to avoid unnecessary infrastructure costs.

 These test are still a work-in-progress.
 We will update these sections once we have more examples to reference.